renanthera/simc-wiki/Mages.md

 ### Focus Magic

-If the Mage has the Focus Magic talent selected, `focus_magic_interval=<time in seconds>` and `focus_magic_stddev=<fraction of interval>` can be used to control the average time between hits that would trigger Focus Magic from the player you buff.
+If the Mage has the Focus Magic talent selected, `focus_magic_interval=<time in seconds>` and `focus_magic_relstddev=<fraction of interval>` can be used to control the average time between hits that would trigger Focus Magic from the player you buff.
 The `focus_magic_crit_chance` option controls the chance that these hits are crits and will actually trigger Focus Magic.
 Setting `focus_magic_interval=0` will prevent the effect from ever triggering.
-The standard deviation of the distribution used for the interval is equal to `focus_magic_interval * focus_magic_stddev`.
+The standard deviation of the distribution used for the interval is equal to `focus_magic_interval * focus_magic_relstddev`.

 ### Arcane Missiles

-Sometimes, there can be a benefit from chaining Arcane Missiles quickly. `arcane_missiles_chain_delay=<time in seconds>` and `arcane_missiles_chain_stddev=<fraction of interval>` control the average time after a tick when Arcane Missiles will be chained.
+Sometimes, there can be a benefit from chaining Arcane Missiles quickly. `arcane_missiles_chain_delay=<time in seconds>` and `arcane_missiles_chain_relstddev=<fraction of interval>` control the average time after a tick when Arcane Missiles will be chained.

 ### Mirrors of Torment